brigidar/galaxy_workflows/README.md

 To install Galaxy please refer to the [Galaxy Wiki] (https://wiki.galaxyproject.org/FrontPage).
 Galaxy can be run locally, on a server (cluster or single server), and on the cloud.
 If you are planning on running Galaxy on the cloud, we recommend you select a linux-based operating system.

 You can retrieve all the tools and workflows required from the Galaxy toolshed under the repository SNPDV.
-In addition you will need to retrieve Freebayes and blast+ from the toolshed.
 This can be done from the browser interface directly.
 For more information on how to install tools, please refer to the [Galaxy Toolshed Wiki] (https://wiki.galaxyproject.org/ToolShed).

+## Workflows

-## Assembly and Annotation (workflows A)
+### Assembly and Annotation (workflows A)
 The first workflow uses SPAdes v.3.7 for *de novo* assembly of reads and PROKKA for annotation.
   * Please install the modified xml files for SPADes and PROKKA to allow for renaming of files in the batch submission mode.
   * Reads should be imported as fastqsanger format and grouped into a paired dataset list.
   * If you are assembling longer reads please change the k-mer size in the SPADES option
      * Reads 250 bp or more use k-mer 21,33,55,77,99,127
    * For more information on SPAdes please refer to the [manual] (http://spades.bioinf.spbau.ru/release3.7.0/manual.html)

   * Make a tab delimited file to import the annotation options for PROKKA.
      * You only need to provide a value of 1 for kingdom if you are annotating viruses.
    * For more information on PROKKA please refer to the [github repository] (https://github.com/tseemann/prokka)
    * We recommend building a genus database of curated annotations to install in your Galaxy instance.
 This will improve the annotation by preferentially using the genus database during annotation.

-### Example annotation file
+##### Example annotation file
     strain	 locustag	 centre	 genus	      species	plasmid	kingdom strainA	 xxx	     centre	 Escherichia	coli
     strainB	 yyy	     centre  Escherichia	coli	   p90

+## Excluding Mobilome Regions in SNPDV

+###**Excluding with a closed reference:**
+If you have a close reference with known mobilome and repeated regions this step can be skipped.
+Provide a bed formatted file with the coordinates of the regions to exclude.
+If you don't know the mobilome use PHAST for phage regions prediction and save regions as bed formatted file.
+Use ISFinder to predict IS elements.
+If your species carries any other mobile genetic elements please add the regions to the bed file (e.g. resistance cassettes).
+Once you have them use the **closed genomes excluded regions**.

+##### Example bed file
+    NC_011353.1	273971	274038
+    NC_011353.1	275213	276349
+    NC_011353.1	302573	314525

-## Reads-based SNPDV (workflows B)
+### Reads-based discovery SNPDV (workflows B)
 3 workflows in Galaxy to discover and quality control SNPs based on reads (Illumina).
  * Install the adapted xml file for Bowtie2